vmware/dod-compliance-and-automation/photon/3.0/ansible/vmware-photon-3.0-stig-ansible-hardening/README.md

 ```

 ## Misc
-To set syslog or NTP you must update the variables at the top of /roles/photon/vars/main.yml or specifiy then at the command line
+To set syslog or NTP you must update the variables by specifiying them at the command line or by passing a vars file.

 The DoD SSH banner update is disabled by default.
 Update the run_sshd_banner_issue variable to enable or disable it.

+Enabling FIPS mode for the kernel is disabled by default.
+Update the run_fips_kernel variable to enable or disable it.

 ## STIG Control Coverage